dfinity/motoko/doc/md/sharing.md

 The examples in this section illustrate how actors share their functions by focusing on variations of the [publish-subscribe pattern](https://en.wikipedia.org/wiki/Publish-subscribe_pattern).
 In the publish-subscribe pattern, a **publishing** actor records a list of **subscriber** actors to notify when something notable occurs in the publisher’s state.
 For example, if the publisher actor publishes a new article, the subscriber actors are notified that a new article is available.

-The example below uses two actors in {proglang} to build variations of the publisher-subscriber relationship.
+The example below uses two actors in Motoko to build variations of the publisher-subscriber relationship.

 To see the complete code for a working project that uses this pattern, see the [pubsub](https://github.com/dfinity/examples/tree/master/motoko/pubsub) example in the [examples repository](https://github.com/dfinity/examples).